phoebe-chu/maskcheck/README.md

 # maskcheck

+This fullstack MERN web-application was developed by Phoebe Chu.
+The maskcheck detection notebook was developed by Vinay Harrichan.

 ## To execute the web-app code:
 1. In default.json file located in the config folder of the backend folder, replace <password> with the password
 2. cd into backend and execute the following commands: